An Insight Into Anorexia Nervosa

 My Own Story with Anorexia

-My name is Kathleen, I was diagnosed with anorexia when I was 15 years old, but my eating disorder started when I was just ten years old - my mom says it started even earlier than that.
+My name is Kathleen.
+I was diagnosed with anorexia when I was 15 years old, but my eating disorder started when I was just 10 years old.
+My mom says it started even earlier than that.

 People teased me.
 I started running every day, and I hid any evidence of food that I ate.
 The weight began to fall off, but instead of concern, I received compliments.
 My anorexia thrived off of people commenting on my weight.

 By the time I was brought to a therapist I was extremely malnourished and already entrenched in my eating disorder.
 I went to treatment center after treatment center, but the more people tried to take away my eating disorder, the more I clung to my disease.